DINKY 102 JOE’S CAR (1969-1976):

 There was one additional version.
 The later and possibly last version, discarded the chrome finish on the engines leaving translucent red engines.
 The red engine version probably always had no white detailing on the rear fins.

 During the production run there were additional changes to the licensing text, battery switch info and model number text.

 The licensing text changes slightly, when the word ‘from’ was replaced by ‘for’.
-The meaning changes therefore but it’s unclear why.
+The meaning therefore changes but it’s unclear why.

 On/Off text: A stranger variation was the lack of on/off labelling on the light switch at the base of the 102.
-This has been seen on the early/first version with the pipe cover with the licencing text and on the version that has no ‘pipe cover’ on the metal rod operating the tail wings.
+This has been seen on the early/first version with the pipe cover with the licensing text and on the version that has no ‘pipe cover’ on the metal rod operating the tail wings.
 Logic would suggest that this would have been on the first batch of the first version and then updated but apparently not, so it might be an error?

 The all-red engine, probably the last version: